-Libreville, the largest and capital city of Gabon in Western Africa holds a modest potential in tourist activities and attractions.
-Compared to the neighbouring countries and cities, the coastal city of Libreville is much more refined and posh.
-One can get a taste of cosmopolitan lifestyle at the high rises, various night spots, luxury shops and posh cars.
-Though Libreville is a fascinating cultural destination, tourists should remember the city is one of sub-Saharan Africa's most expensive cities.
+Libreville, Gabon's largest city, offers several activities and attractions to visit.
+Compared to the neighbouring countries and cities, the coastal city is much more modern and posh.
+One can taste a cosmopolitan lifestyle at the high rises, various nightspots, luxury shops and luxury cars.
+Though Libreville is a fascinating cultural destination, tourists should know that the city is one of sub-Saharan's most expensive cities.

 Most travellers arrive by air at the Leon M'ba International Airport in Libreville.
-Airlines with regular flights to Libreville include Lufthansa, Air France, Virgin Nigeria, South African Airways, Gabon Airlines and Air Gabon International.
-Royal Air Maroc, a budget airline, takes off from Europe or America via Casablanca to Libreville.
+Airlines with regular flights to Libreville include Air France, Turkish Airlines, and other African airlines.

-Apart from renting a car, the fastest way to get around in Libreville is a taxi.
-The taxi fare can be settled with the driver depending on the distance.
-Fares will double after 9:00 pm.
-It is generally cheap if the taxi is shared with other passengers or hired for short distances.
-Public transport cars in Libreville are practical but not very posh.
-They have broken doors, no seatbelts and only upon request the drivers will try to drive safely.
-Similar types of public transport include mini-buses available for long distances.
+The fastest way to get around in Libreville is by taxi.
+The taxi fare can be negotiated with the driver depending on the distance.
+Taxi fares will double after 9:00pm.
+Shared taxis are cheaper than non-shared taxis.
+Public transport cars in Libreville are not in good condition.
+They have broken doors, no seatbelts.
+Similar types of public transport include mini-buses are available for long distances.

-Like all big cities, Libreville has its own share of crime.
-Be careful while sharing taxis and using them at night.
-Don't roam alone in deserted areas and on the beach after dark.
+Like all big cities, Libreville has its share of crime.
+Be careful while sharing taxis and using hiring at night.
+Don't roam around in deserted areas and on the beach after dark.
 Be vigilant about your personal belongings, important documents and valuables.
 Always carry a copy of your passport and visa as the police often try to extort money for some alleged infraction.

-Since, Libreville is a coastal city; it experiences a tropical monsoon climate with a lengthy wet season and short dry season.
-The best time to visit Libreville is during the dry, cool season between June and August or the short dry season between December and January.
+Since Libreville is a coastal city, it experiences a tropical monsoon climate with a long wet season and short dry season.
+The best time to visit Libreville is during the dry season between June and August or the warmest months ie. December and January.

 |Excuse Me / Sorry||Excusez-moi|